Uniform

 - Footless, patterned or coloured tights and leggings are not allowed

-- Hoodies and sports tops / sweaters are not permitted in school.
+- Hoodies and sports tops / sweaters are not permitted to be worn in school

 The Years 7-11 Sports kit consists of:

-- Black/red polo top with the school badge (branded)
+- Black School ½ zip sports top with school badge

-All branded items can be purchased via Uniform Plus in Lichfield town centre and they also offer an online service.
+All branded items can be purchased via Uniform Plus in Lichfield city centre and they also offer an online service.

 All other items can be purchased from a range of retail outlets included clothing stores and supermarkets.

-Second-hand uniform can be acquired from the school though the capacity of this provision depends on parentals donations.
+Second-hand uniform can be acquired from the school though the capacity of this provision depends on parental donations.
 There are also community uniform events held through the school year for all local schools.

 Extremes of hairstyle are not allowed.
 This would include, but not be limited to, colourings that cannot be naturally grown and any kind of patterning, or lengths of cut that the school considers to be inappropriate.